 Stay away from straight prepper expos is possible.
 Instead look for hands-on events that, while they have an expo shopping attribute, are more geared to teaching self-reliant skills, like Prepper Camp.

-Unfortunately not every state is blessed with ample prepper expos, so joining a virtual group on social media (quite a few exist on Google+ and Facebook) or attending a skills workshop might be your only connection option.
+Unfortunately not every state is blessed with ample prepper expos, so joining a virtual group on social media (quite a few exist on Facebook) or attending a skills workshop might be your only connection option.

 Look for classes and workshops in your area that are not billed as survival gatherings, but are teaching self-reliant, agricultural, weapons, or homesteading skills.
 If you are using these classes to enhance your survival skills, it’s extremely likely other preppers in your area are using the workshops as networking tools as well.